 Shop REI's selection of energy food.

-Don't try anything new on race day—not new shoes, new shorts or a new shirt.
+Don't try anything new on race day—no new shoes, new shorts or a new shirt.
 Don't guzzle 3 cups of coffee if you usually have one.
 Your long training runs are when you should be fine-tuning your clothing, gear and fueling strategies.

-Before the race:
+Before the Race

-During the race:
+During the Race

 Get plenty of sleep.
 Eat well-balanced meals.
 Take care of any injuries or ailments you may have developed during the race.
-Nourish your immune system which will be more vulnerable immediately after the marathon.
+Nourish your immune system, which will be more vulnerable immediately after the marathon.